griefertroll101/Yaml-model-files-for-LMS/README.md

 %Username% = Name of the user on the PC e.g greg
 ````

-If you do not know the username for the PC then for the folders one by one i.e start in the Local Disk (C:) then click on the users folder then select the folder that doesn't have the name Default or Public
+If you do not know the username for the PC then for the folders one by one i.e start in the Local Disk (C:) then click on the users folder then select the folder that doesn't have the name Default or Public.

 ## Individually